 Simulation of Aftertreatment Thermal Management Strategies for Low-Load Operation 2020-01-0359

-The low-NOx regulation for heavy duty trucks proposed by California’s Air Resources Board (ARB) will present a significant challenge to truck, engine and aftertreatment system manufacturers.
+The low-NOx regulation for heavy duty trucks proposed by California’s Air Resources Board (CARB) will present a significant challenge to truck, engine and aftertreatment system manufacturers.
 This regulation will include a new test cycle representative of low-load operation.
 With low-load cycles, NOx conversion by the SCR (selective catalytic reduction) system is limited primarily by the exhaust temperature; thus, thermal management will dominate development.
 Simulation can be used to examine different thermal management strategies, and to define high-level requirements for new components.
-In this study, modeling was used to investigate SCR performance on two different low-load cycles (LLCs), including the one selected by ARB for the low-NOx regulation.
+In this study, modeling was used to investigate SCR performance on two different low-load cycles, including the one selected by CARB for the low-NOx regulation.
 First, the “thermal deficit” of the cycle was quantified using a constant heat input.
-Next, direct heating of the exhaust with a fuel burner or an electric heater, using realistic controls, was simulated to determine their capability to overcome the thermal deficit.
-For comparison, the performance of a dual-injection SCR system on these LLCs was also modeled.
+Next, direct heating of the exhaust with a fuel mini-burner or an electric heater, using realistic controls, was simulated to determine their capability to overcome the thermal deficit.
+For comparison, the performance of a dual-injection SCR system on these cycles was also modeled.